 Looking for information on Australian dog food brands, but all your searches are returning products from the United States or North America?

-Well look no further, we’ve analyzed and reviewed a vast swathe of dog food products that are available or produced in Australia and chosen out some of the best.
+Well, look no further; we’ve analyzed and reviewed a vast array of dog food products that are available or produced in Australia and chosen out some of the best.

 Australian Dog Food Vs. The Rest Of The World

-While Australian dog food isn’t quite as close to US dog food as countries like Canada, many of the large US brands are available and popular in Australia.
+While Australian dog food isn’t quite as close to US dog food as Canadian dog food, many large US brands are available and popular in Australia.

-This is due to strong trade and business relations between the two countries.
+This similarity in brands is due to strong trade and business relations between the two countries.
 However, despite this close bond, the variety and range of products available in Australia aren’t as large as in the United States, which has hundreds of brands and thousands of recipes.

 The quality of dog food in Australia is very similar to the United States and a significant improvement from most other countries around the world.
 To add to this, many dog food brands sold in Australia are from New Zealand, where quality is often even higher.

 How We Chose The Best Dog Food